dfyockey/RomanDigital/README.md

 > Q: "Why no date?"
 >
 > A: Because it's just a simple clock.
 At least for now.

+> Q: "I want to change widget time zone labels to particular place names.
+Is there any way to do this?"
+>
+> A: Not right now, but it should be added pretty soon since I want that option myself and it should be easy to implement.

 > Q: "Can I put the widget on my phone's lock screen?"
 >